Churchill Island

 Churchill Island is a 50.7 ha island in Western Port, Victoria, Australia.
-It is connected by a bridge to Phillip Island, which is in turn connected to the mainland by another bridge.
-It is the site of the first European garden in Victoria.
-It contains a working farm, cottages dating from the 1860s and a homestead dating from 1872, all fully restored and open to the public.
-The island adjoins the 670 ha Churchill Island Marine National Park.
-The island is maintained by Phillip Island Nature Parks.
+The island is named after John Churchill, Esquire of Dawlish.
+The island is linked to Phillip Island by a bridge, with Phillip Island itself connected to the mainland via another bridge.
+Notably, Churchill Island was the site of Victoria’s first European garden and wheat crop.
+The island plays an important role in the history of Victoria and features a working farm, fully restored cottages from the 1860s, and a homestead dating back to 1872, all accessible to visitors.
+Adjacent to the 670 ha Churchill Island Marine National Park the island is managed by Phillip Island Nature Parks and is listed on the Victorian heritage register.

 History

-The Boonwurrong people may have visited Churchill Island for thousands of years before Europeans arrived.
+Long before European arrival, Churchill Island was part of the traditional lands of the Boonwurrung people, specifically the Yallok Bulluk clan.
+For thousands of years Indigenous people harvested its rich marine resources such as shellfish, fish, small marsupials, and seasonal mutton-birds (short-tailed shearwaters).
+Ochre deposits on Churchill Island were used for ceremonial body decoration, indicating the island’s cultural significance.
+Evidence of this long habitation persists in the form of shell middens on the island.

-In 1801, during the course of a survey of Western Port, Lieutenant James Grant had some of his convict crew fell some trees and build a blockhouse on Churchill Island.
-They cultivated a patch of soil and Grant planted seeds of wheat, corn, potatoes, peas, coffee berries, apples, peaches and nectarines given to him for the purpose of creating a garden "for the future benefit of our fellow men be they Countrymen, Europeans or Savages" by John Churchill of Dawlish in Devon, England.
+European explorers first entered Western Port in the late 18th century.
+Navigator George Bass sailed into the bay in 1798, becoming the first European to sight Phillip and Churchill Islands.
+In 1801, Lieutenant James Grant of the schooner Lady Nelson made the earliest European use of Churchill Island.
+Grant came ashore and cleared a small area of land to plant a variety of crops, including wheat, corn, potatoes, peas, coffee berries, apples, peaches and nectarines given to him for the purpose of creating a garden "for the future benefit of our fellow men be they Countrymen, Europeans or Savages" by John Churchill of Dawlish in Devon, England.
 This was the first European garden and crop of wheat grown in Victoria.

-Samuel Amess, a former mayor of Melbourne, purchased the island in 1872 and built the substantial home that still stands today.

-Remains of stone foundations from two unknown buildings are also preserved on the island.

-Churchill Island and the area around it served as the location for the 1977 Australian film Summerfield.
+Grant also built a simple blockhouse from local timber, though he stayed only a short time before continuing his survey journey.
+The island itself was named “Churchill Island” in honour of the seedsman, Churchill, rather than after Grant.